 Miami Ink TV Show (2005)

 The shift of tattoo design from subculture to pop one happens just after the opening of a new shop under the name “the Miami Ink” on South Beach.
 The parlor gave a rise to the adoption of tattoo design.
 It was aired through a TV show which quickly earned more popularity as the artist used to show his shop and the designs he creates on new customers.
-Every day he came up with new patterns and designs to amuse the viewers.
+Every day he came up with new patterns and graphic designs software to amuse the viewers.
 This was the time when the industry began to boom gradually.
 The demand rises in such a way that after almost six years the Miami show got aired form over 160 different cities.

 Pop Culture and its Celebrities